HamzaWaseemBajwa/simple-instruction-architechture/README.md

 # Simple Instruction Architechture (SIA)
 SIA is a simple RISC assembly language based on MIPS.
 SIA is designed as a beginner friendly language to quickly learn fundamental assembly and low-level programming concepts.

+- The assembler is a C++ program to assemble source files in SIA to binary
+- The virtual machine is also designed in C++, and can be used to test SIA binary code

 ## SIA Instructions